Attention Is All You Need!

 The flash-attention backend, available only in PyTorch, is a module wrapped around the public flash-attn package [3].

-The flash-attention backend supports flash-attn’s features as they are released, and to facilitate the use of flash-attn, flash-attention also offers a few functionalities such as converting the attention_mask to cumulative sequence lengths cu_seqlens for padding mask.
-Please see transformer_engine.pytorch.attention.FlashAttention for more details.
+The flash-attention backend supports flash-attn’s features as well as a few extra functionalities to facilitate the use of flash-attn, such as converting the attention_mask to cumulative sequence lengths cu_seqlens for padding mask use cases.
+Please see transformer_engine.pytorch.attention.FlashAttention for details.

 The flash-attn dependency is regularly updated in Transformer Engine.
-As of v1.7, Transformer Engine supports flash-attn 2.0.6+ (see setup.py).
+As of v1.10, Transformer Engine supports flash-attn 2.0.6+ (see setup.py).

-To understand flash-attn’s performance, please refer to their benchmarks.
+To understand flash-attn’s performance, please refer to their benchmarks here.

 1.3 cuDNN Attention